 An example that may bring it to life is let’s say that your business determines that to grow the business and remain competitive in the market, they need to acquire another company.
 Super common.
 In your revenue model, there’s now going to be a line item associated with the revenue expected to be brought in via that acquisition.
 Of course, you’re gonna spend likely millions of dollars acquiring a company and there’s an expected revenue return on that.
 Now, we know that most strategic initiatives fail.
 On average, 70% of them fail and acquisition specifically more than 80% of them fail.
 The question is why.
 When you get into the execution of it selling this new product that’s been acquired, why would a rep go out of their way to sell a new product that they don’t know about, there are new competitors, and they don’t know what good looks like and they might already be hitting their quota without selling this new product?

-Typically, organizations will build a ton of content, throw it over the wall, spend our certifying reps in a siloed environment and then months later find out that they missed the number for the acquisition.
-Well, if you think about enablement and moving up that maturity model, what if you had a systematic way to ensure that sellers achieve mastery of the activities or the behaviors needed to sell the product from this acquisition, and what if you had leading indicators to understand if you were going to miss the revenue number before you missed it?
+Typically, organisations will build a ton of content, throw it over the wall, spend our certifying reps in a siloed environment and then months later find out that they missed the number for the acquisition.
+Well, if you think about enablement and moving up that maturity model, what if you had a systematic way to ensure that sellers achieve mastery of the activities or the behaviours needed to sell the product from this acquisition, and what if you had leading indicators to understand if you were going to miss the revenue number before you missed it?
 That’s where I think enablement can have a major impact on revenue.
 Those leading indicators to us understand, well, if we acquire this product and the reps don’t know about the product, they haven’t gone through the training, they’re not running the plays associated with this acquisition, well, I can tell you right off the bat, you’re probably not going to hit the revenue number.

 It’s that transition from enablement, thinking about completion or attendance metrics to thinking about driving consistent performance so that you have most of your reps hitting quota and that quota is associated with the outcomes that you’re trying to drive throughout the business, such as selling this new product via acquisition, as opposed to just hoping that 20% of your reps carry 80% of the revenue.
 Making that mindset shift and really changing how you run your programs based on that, is that shift that I think enablement really needs to make in order to truly be successful.